blue-button/implementation-guide/transmit-using-direct.md

 - Any time significant new information is received (e.g., new image or lab report)

 ***Payer Systems***:
-- Example 1
-- Example 2
-- Example 3
+- New adjudicated claims data is available
+- New explanation of benefits is available

 Other triggers are permitted and encouraged.
 It is up to the implementer.